-Port Of Gothenburg Container Traffic In Full Flow As European Ports Falter
+Port of Gothenburg container traffic in full flow as European ports falter

 According to Elvir Dzanic, Port of Gothenburg chief executive, the open approach adopted by Sweden to the world, and the fact that Swedish industry has continued to export during the Covid-19 pandemic, are further factors that make the Port of Gothenburg the exception in the European port statistics table.

 “We offer a wide range of services, a highly efficient rail infrastructure, and the capacity to remain sustainable even more testing times.
-Freight flows from all over the country are being concentrated increasingly on Gothenburg as companies reassess their logistics concepts.”
+Freight flows from all over the country are being concentrated increasingly on Gothenburg as companies reassess their logistics concepts,” he said.

-Large numbers of calls by ocean-going vessels were cancelled at European ports during the first quarter, disrupting freight flows.
+Large numbers of calls by ocean-going vessels have been cancelled at European ports during the first quarter, disrupting freight flows.
 In Gothenburg, no direct calls have been cancelled – services to and from Asia using the world’s largest vessels have continued, week in, week out.

 “Weekly services between Gothenburg and Asia have proved to be the most important lifeline for Swedish imports and exports.
 Ensuring traffic continues without disruption is vital.
 And we also see more goods able to become rail born and move through Gothenburg, which is reassuring as it brings continuity to Swedish trade with the world,” said Dennis Olesen.